alberacca/alberacca.github.io/_pages/about.md

 ### Experience
 ***

-* 2019-2023: PhD student,University of Cambridge
+* 2019-2023: PhD student, University of Cambridge
   * __Bayesian Optimization__ for the selection of hyperparameters
   * __Physics-informed Echo State Networks__ to infer unmeasured states
   * Prediction and control of extreme events with __Recurrent Neural Networks__